Skip to main content

 Who are the outliers?

 Ceramic tile is pretty much relegated to the kitchen and bath areas now.
-And, since vinyl flooring is waterproof, more homeowners are extending their LVT and engineered hardwood floors into the open kitchen areas—meaning less ceramic tile.
+And, since luxury vinyl tile is waterproof, more homeowners are extending their LVT and engineered hardwood floors into the open kitchen areas—meaning less ceramic tile.

 While natural stone is still popular, it’s expensive.
 So it’s not the best choice for homeowners who like to change their flooring with each redecorating job.
 And what about laminate?
-While some folks still choose this option, it isn’t as waterproof, pet-proof and kid-proof as the luxury vinyl or resin Factory Flooring.
+While some folks still choose this hardwood-look option, it isn’t as waterproof, pet-proof and kid-proof as the luxury vinyl or engineered hardwood.

 Keeping up with the times